EDS4 logo

 You can further customise the <PageHeader /> component by adding features to better suit different use-cases.
 The table below provides more context on when and how to use these customisations:

-With avatar | Avatars can be paired with the heading for primary elements like user or company profiles.
-You can add it a contextual info when it is used as a secondary information. |
+Avatars can be paired with the heading for primary elements like user or company profiles.
+You can add it as contextual info when it is used as a secondary information.

-With contextual info | Contextual information in the PageHeader comprises secondary details such as tags, badges, labels, avatar, links, etc. Read contextual info guide for more details. |
+Contextual information in the PageHeader comprises secondary details such as tags, badges, labels, avatar, links, etc. All contextual items are configured through the contextualItems array.
+Read contextual info guide for more details.

 Global actions that apply to the entire page can be placed in the PageHeader.
 Actions use the <ActionsGroup /> component.

-- Default actions use the "Neutral tone with left icon button" variant.
+• Default actions use the "Neutral tone with left icon button" variant.

-- Add new action uses the "Primary tone with left icon button" variant.
+• Add new action uses the "Primary tone with left icon button" variant.

-- A maximum of one Primary or Critical action can be used.
+• A maximum of one Primary or Critical action can be used.

-- Do not use "Ghost button" variant or "Standalone links" as actions.
+• Do not use "Ghost button" variant or "Standalone links" as actions.

 Contextual information can be incorporated below the heading.
-This space allows for the utilisation of the elements such as small-sized text, standalone links, icons, tags, badges, or avatars, depending on the specific use case.
+This space allows for the utilisation of the elements such as small-sized text, standalone links, link buttons, icons, tags, badges, or avatars, depending on the specific use case.

 Badges can be used to convey status, while tags are used to highlight the most pertinent information.
-Separator is used between each contextual info item for easy navigation and enhancing visual clarity.
+Each contextual item supports different variants and can be combined to create rich contextual information using the contextualItems array.

-- Do not use more than one tag or badge in the contextual info.
+• Do not use more than one tag or badge in the contextual info.

-- When using multiple "Link" or "Text" contextual info, ensure consistency by choosing any one of the following formats: Label & Link/Value, Icon & Link/Value, or Link only/Value only.
+• When using multiple "Link" or "Text" contextual info, ensure consistency by choosing any one of the following formats: Label & Link/Value, Icon & Link/Value, or Link only/Value only.
 Do not mix different formats within the same PageHeader.

-- Icons should only be used when it is adding essential value and having a strong association with the label.
+• Icons should only be used when it is adding essential value and having a strong association with the label.
 Icons should not be used just as decoration.
 Moreover, avoid mixing text-only labels and icon-only labels within the same group to prevent unnecessary clutter and ensure ease of information scanning.

 The PageHeader includes support for navigational tabs.
 Enable this functionality by passing an array of NavigationalTabItemProps from Tabs as tabs.